 Working out what an employee gets paid for taking a day off on annual holidays will depend in part, on what they have earned in the previous 12 months.

-Calculating rate of payment for annual holidays an employee is entitled to
+Calculating rate of payment an employee is entitled to

 For an employee who takes all or part of their annual holiday entitlement, the annual holidays are paid at the rate of at least the greater amount of: